dpzaba/cabify_developers/source/index.md

   - <a href='#'>Contact</a>

 includes:
-  ## Scenarios
-  #- scenarios/overview
+  - scenarios/overview
-  #- scenarios/authentication
-  # - scenarios/reservation
+  - scenarios/authentication

-  ## Resources
-  #- resources/authorization
-  - resources/resources
+  - resources/overview
-  - resources/journey
+  - resources/journeys/item
   - resources/user

-  #- resources/journey_list
-  ## About
-  #- about/company
+  - about/overview
+  - about/team
+  - about/scheme

 search: true
 ---